by Jean Tessier

 and EasyMock's createMock()

-methods can take an optional
+take an optional String

 parameter that is used to name the mock.
-This is needed to

-distinguish two mocks of the same type.
-It is also used to refer to the mock
+This is needed to distinguish two mocks of the same type.
+It is also used to

-in failure messages, so you can use it to make these messages more expressive
+refer to the mock in failure messages, so you can use it to make these messages

 In the code below, I've made the control/context a field and I create it in